OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-11.md

 ## Nehemiah 11:26

-in Jeshua, Moladah, and Beth Pelet,
+in the towns of Jeshua, Moladah, and Beth Pelet,

 ## Nehemiah 11:27